google-research/deep_representation_one_class/README.md

 `script/prepare_data.sh` includes an instruction how to prepare data for CatVsDog and CelebA datasets.
 For CatVsDog dataset, the data needs to be downloaded manually.
-Please uncomment line 2 to set DATA_DIR to download datasets before starting it.
+Please uncomment line 2 to set `DATA_DIR` to download datasets before starting it.

 ## Run

 The options for the experiments are specified thru the command line arguments.
-The detailed explanation can be found in train_and_eval_loop.py.
+The detailed explanation can be found in `train_and_eval_loop.py`.
 Scripts for running experiments can be found

 -   Rotation prediction: `script/run_rotation.sh`